mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/onerroroccurred/index.md

   - : `string`.
 Target of the request.
 - `urlClassification`

   - : `object`.
 The type of tracking associated with the request, if with the request has been classified by [Firefox Tracking Protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop).
-This is an object with the following properties:
+This is an object with these properties:

     - `firstParty`
       - : `array` of `strings`.
 Classification flags for the request's first party.